-The ability of this facility to produce compost will be increased to 46,000 ton/ year.
-Waste water from this facility is also used by the farmers as liquid manure.
+The ability of this facility to produce compost will be increased to 46,000 ton/year.
+Liquid manure produced in this facility is also requested by the farmers.
 These materials will contribute further to the build-up of the soil in our village.
 The method of compost production has also become environmentally friendly and the compost with better quality can be supplied to the farmers due to the introduction of paved composting yard and composting housing and lagoons.
 The agricultural products from our village can be differentiated from the products of other places thanks to our practice for building up the good soil.